Extended regime of coexisting metallic and insulating phases in a two-orbital electronic system

-In this work, we investigate the effect of non-local fluctuations on the Mott transition in a two-orbital Hubbard-Kanamori model with the crystal field splitting and the density-density approximation for the interaction.
-This model is relevant for investigating the low-energy physics of some transition metal oxides~\cite{PhysRevB.70.205116} and of fulleride molecular crystals~\cite{PhysRevB.66.115107}.
-More importantly, this model is the simplest multi-orbital system, where the influence of the orbital splitting on the Mott transition was studied in details using DMFT~\cite{PhysRevB.78.045115}.
-We challenge this solution of the problem by utilizing a relatively inexpensive diagrammatic extension of DMFT~\footnote{ For a review on diagrammatic extensions of DMFT see~\cite{RevModPhys.90.025003}. } -- the dual triply irreducible local expansion (\mbox{D-TRILEX}) method~\cite{PhysRevB.100.205115}.
-This approach allows one to account for the effect of the non-local collective electronic fluctuations on the spectral function in a self-consistent manner~\cite{PhysRevB.103.245123, stepanov2021coexisting}.
+In this work, we investigate the effect of non-local correlations on the Mott transition in a two-orbital model with the crystal field splitting and the density-density approximation for the interaction.
+This model is relevant for investigating the low-energy physics of some transition metal oxides~\cite{PhysRevB.70.205116} and of fulleride molecular crystals~\cite{PhysRevB.66.115107, Capone02, RevModPhys.81.943, PhysRevB.85.155452, PhysRevLett.118.177002}.
+More importantly, this model is one of the simplest multi-orbital systems that allows for studying the influence of the orbital splitting on the Mott transition.
+So far this simple model has not been studied beyond the local DMFT approximation~\cite{PhysRevB.78.045115} due to computational difficulties associated with incorporating non-local correlations in the multi-orbital framework.
+We challenge this solution of the problem by utilizing a relatively inexpensive diagrammatic extension of DMFT~\footnote{ For a review on diagrammatic extensions of DMFT see~\cite{RevModPhys.90.025003}. } -- the dual triply irreducible local expansion (\mbox{D-TRILEX}) method~\cite{PhysRevB.100.205115, PhysRevB.103.245123, PhysRevLett.127.207205, arxiv.2204.06426}.
+This approach accounts for the effect of the non-local collective electronic fluctuations on the spectral function in a self-consistent manner~\cite{PhysRevB.103.245123, stepanov2021coexisting, 2022arXiv220402895S}.
 We find that, despite the apparent simplicity, the considered model displays a non-trivial behavior around the Mott transition.
-In particular, considering the non-local electronic correlations beyond DMFT reveals an enormously broad coexistence region of metallic and Mott insulating phases that extends from approximately the bandwidth to more than twice the bandwidth in the value of the interaction.
+In particular, considering the non-local correlations beyond DMFT reveals a broad coexistence region of meta-stable metallic and Mott insulating phases that extends from approximately the bandwidth to more than twice the bandwidth in the value of the interaction.
+Our results might guide the understanding of the memristive effects experimentally observed in VO$_{2}$ thin-film samples \cite{doi:10.1063/1.1653835, doi:10.1063/1.3187531}.

 {\it Method.} The Hamiltonian of the considered two-orbital model on a cubic lattice